KeldenPDorji/KeldenPDorji.github.io/_posts/2024-04-1-DBS101_FlippedClass7.md

 ### Concurrency Control:

 One should appeal to the importance of coordination not to exceed the volume of the requests for the data, since during the pace of the multiple entries the correctness of the data might be lost.
-The impasse may be reviewed, the ruse and solutions to it should be managed, that are to avoid recrewing system stability and resource scarcerce.
-This can be possibly done via the programming of different isolation level which aid issues like read committed, repeatable read, and serializable on the control of concurrent.
-Providing provides a method of keeping data consistent even in an environment where there are many different users.
+The impasse may be reviewed, the ruse and solutions to it should be managed, that is to avoid recrewing system stability and resource scarcity.
+This can be possibly done via the programming of different isolation levels which aid issues like read committed, repeatable read, and serializable on the control of concurrent.
+Providing a method of keeping data consistent even in an environment where there are many different users.

 ### Recovery and Backup: